gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 For instance, in Relic Recovery (2017-2018) a drivetrain required precision to not only grab glyphs from the center pit, but also to line up against the cryptobox.
 Thus, mecanum wheels and a wide center section of the robot proved an advantage over a 6 wheel tank drive.
 (However, it should be noted that with sufficient practice and competent drivers, any drive base can be competitive up to a certain extent).

 After selecting a drivebase, determine the number of motors.
 Keep in mind the eight motor limit is a pain that shouldn't be ignored.
-A good rule of thumb is four motors for driving and four motors for the other mechanisms (e.g. intakes, linear slides, arm, etc.) For most modern FTC games, you need minimum 7 motors to be highly competitive, although 8 is a good rule of thumb.
+A good rule of thumb is four motors for driving and four motors for the other mechanisms (e.g. intakes, linear slides, arm, etc.) For most modern FTC\ |reg| games, you need minimum 7 motors to be highly competitive, although 8 is a good rule of thumb.

 Designing the Drivetrain Plates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^